0xZon/0xZon.github.io/_posts/2024-09-03-VulnHub-MrRobot.md

 tags: [VulnHub]
 ---

+# VulnHub Mr.Robot Writeup - A Beginner's Guide to Ethical Hacking

 # Introduction

 In this blog post, I will walk you through a basic penetration testing scenario.
 We'll use several tools, including `Nmap`, `Feroxbuster`, `Hydra`, and `Metasploit`.
 The goal is to provide a detailed and beginner-friendly explanation of each step so that you can follow along and understand what's happening at each stage.